brandaholic91/campaign-os/docs/sprint-artifacts/story-campaign-os-sprint1-mvp-1.md

 - **Then** TypeScript interfaces are generated for all tables
 - **And** types are saved to `lib/supabase/types.ts`
 - **And** types can be imported in components
-- **Status Note:** Currently placeholder types.
-Requires Supabase project creation and type generation.
+- **Status:** ✅ Complete - TypeScript types generated from local Supabase schema (640 lines), all tables and enums included, build successful

 **AC #5:** Basic project structure and configuration
 - **Given** the project is initialized